 In EYFS at Bolton Primary School, the curriculum is designed to recognise children’s prior learning from previous settings and their experiences at home, provide first-hand learning experiences, whilst allowing the children to build resilience, ambition and integrity.
 Every child is recognised as a unique individual and we celebrate and welcome differences within our school community.
 The ability to learn is underpinned by the teaching of basic skills, knowledge, concepts and values.
 We provide enhancement opportunities to engage learning and believe that our first experiences of school should be happy and positive, enabling us to develop a lifelong love of learning.
 Throughout their time in EYFS, the children develop a sense of belonging to our school community, ready to transition to year 1 the following academic year.
 They have the confidence and skills to make decisions and self-evaluate, make connections and become lifelong learners.
 We intend: To work in partnership with parents and carers to encourage independent, happy learners who thrive in school and reach their full potential from their various starting points.
 To understand and follow children’s interests and provide opportunities throughout our EYFS curriculum to support learning, consolidate and deepen knowledge and ensure children meet their next steps.
 To create an indoor and outdoor environment which supports learning.
 To prepare children to reach the Early Learning goals at the end of the Foundation Stage and ensure children make at least good progress from their starting points.
 To support transition into KS1.

 Throughout EYFS at Bolton Primary School, we follow the Early Years Statutory Framework for the Early Years Foundation Stage.
 This framework specifies the requirement for learning and development in the Early Years and provides prime and specific areas of learning we must cover in our curriculum.
 We have a curriculum that is child-centred and that is based upon wow experiences and topics which engage the children.
 We encourage active learning to ensure the children are motivated and interested.
 We take time to get to know children’s interests and their likes to support learning.
 All areas of the EYFS curriculum are followed and planned for to ensure there is a broad, balanced and progressive learning environment and curriculum.
 The children will learn new skills, acquire new knowledge and demonstrate understanding through the seven areas of the EYFS curriculum - Personal, Social and Emotional Development; Physical Development; Communication and Language; Literacy; Mathematics; Understanding the World; Expressive Arts and Design.
 These 7 areas are used to plan children’s learning and activities.
 Planning for this curriculum is designed to be flexible so that a child’s unique interests are supported.
-During each week, the children will work with an adult to complete at least three 1:1 reading session as well as four adult led literacy tasks, four adult led maths tasks and a range of child-initiated tasks through both the indoor and outdoor provision.
+During each week, the children will work with an adult to complete at least three 1:1 reading session as well as adult led literacy tasks, adult led maths tasks and a range of child-initiated tasks through both the indoor and outdoor provision.
 A vital aspect in the development of essential knowledge and skills is the use of continuous provision.
 This means that children are using and developing taught skills throughout the year on a daily basis.
 Continuous provision practise and principles begin in EYFS and support children to develop key life skills such as independence, innovation, creativity, enquiry, analysis and problem solving.
 During the school day, children will have an opportunity to work independently, work collaboratively with their friends and with members of staff.
 Daily guided activities are also planned to cover different areas of the EYFS curriculum and allow children to develop their next steps in learning.
 Through observation and discussion, areas of need and next steps are identified for all children to ensure good progress is made.
 There are also a range of stimulating and engaging activities which the children can access independently and a variety of opportunities for child-initiated play.
 In planning and guiding children’s activities we reflect on the different ways that children learn and reflect these in our practise.
 Staff in the EYFS make regular observations of the children’s learning to ensure their next steps are met.
 These are collected in each child’s online Tapestry learning journey.
 We regularly assess where the children are, using ‘Development Matters’ and Birth to Five guidance and then ensure our planning, adult interaction and learning environment; including continuous provision, support children to reach their next steps.
 We will include interventions for groups or individuals if and when necessary.
 Children in EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.
 Our outdoor areas are used all year round and in most weather conditions.
 We ensure activities support the Characteristics of Effective Learning to ensure learning takes place.
 These are: Playing and Exploring – children investigate and experience things, and have a go; Active Learning – children concentrate and keep on trying if they encounter difficulties, and enjoy achievements; Creating and Thinking Critically – children have and develop their own ideas, make links between ideas and develop strategies for doing things.
 We have a dedicated time focusing on health and self-care.
 We share a range of healthy snacks and learn about the importance of a healthy balanced lifestyle to maintain our own wellbeing.
 We keep parents informed and we meet regularly with them to ensure children’s transition into school and through the EYFS is happy and allows them to reach their potential with the support needed.
 This includes transition days, nursery visits, stay and play sessions, parent workshops, tapestry learning journeys, reports and parent consultations as well as more frequent informal communication to suit individual families.
 Transition into year 1 runs smoothly as EYFS are part of Class 1 with Year 1 and Year 2 children.
 Gradually throughout the year the EYFS children are involved in increasing activities with KS1 children.